Poikilos/Audiere/README.md

 * latest GitHub fork was 2014 and didn't work with wx 3 (the later SethRobinson fork doesn't count--it only made changes for MSVC 32-bit & 64-bit compilation, and didn't fork from vancegroup who had done many fixes).

 ## Known issues
-* configure.in should be configure.ac nowadays, to avoid extension inconsistency and/or theoretical name collisions
 * possible type-o in device_null.h (see "old changes noted during diffs" above)
 * requires oss (or emulation of /dev/dsp via alsa-oss) which is deprecated